shubhamthakur01/Building-SpotFlix/README.md

 # Million-Song-Project

-A scalable song recommender system by processing around a terabyte of data for over a million songs and users with distributed computing tools such as Pyspark, MongoDB and Databricks
+A scalable song recommender system based on the data for over a million songs and user's listening history